Bubba Garcia

-Jesse Clarence "Bubba" Garcia (born October 18, 1957) is an American former professional football wide receiver who played two seasons with the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Texas-El Paso.
+Jesse Clarence "Bubba" Garcia (born October 18, 1957) is an American former professional football player who was a wide receiver for two seasons with the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the UTEP Miners.

 Early life

 Jesse Clarence Garcia was born on October 18, 1957, in New Braunfels, Texas.
 He attended New Braunfels High School in New Braunfels.

 College career

 Garcia was a four-year letterman for the UTEP Miners of the University of Texas at El Paso from 1976 to 1979.
 He caught 53 passes for 826 yards and nine touchdowns in 1977 while also returning 13 punts for 58 yards.
 His 53 catches led the Western Athletic Conference that year.
 In 1978, he totaled 40 receptions for 451 yards and two touchdowns, 13 punt returns for 77 yards, and two kick returns for 20 yards.
 As a senior in 1979, he caught seven passes for 98 yards and returned 12 punts for 58 yards.